keirazhang/ansible-vsphere-gos-validation/autoinstall/README.md

 20. For FreeBSD 14 or later unattend auto-install, please use file FreeBSD/14/installerconfig.
 21. For Pardus 21.2 Server and XFCE Desktop or later unattend auto-install, please use file Pardus/preseed.cfg.
 22. For Pardus 23.x Server and XFCE Desktop unattend auto-install, please use file Pardus/preseed.cfg.
-23. For openSUSE Leap 15.3 or later unattend auto-install, please use file openSUSE/15/autoinst.xml.
+23. For openSUSE Leap 15.3 ~ 15.6 unattend auto-install, please use file openSUSE/15/autoinst.xml.
 24. For BCLinux 8.x unattend auto-install, please use file BCLinux/8/ks.cfg.
 25. For BCLinux-for-Euler 21.10 unattend auto-install, please use file BCLinux-for-Euler/21.10/ks.cfg.
 26. For FusionOS 22 unattend auto-install, please use files under Fusion.
 27. For FusionOS 23 unattend auto-install, please use file Fusion/server_without_GUI/ks.cfg.
 28. For Kylin Linux Advanced Server V10 unattend auto-install, please use file Kylin/Server/10/ks.cfg.
 29. For CentOS Stream 8 or later unattend auto-install, please use files under RHEL/8.
+30. For SLES 16 SP0 or later unattend auto-install, please use files under SUSE/16/SP0/profile_sles.jsonnet.
+31. For openSUSE 16.0 or later unattend auto-install, please use SUSE/16/SP0/profile_opensuse.jsonnet.

 # Notes
 ## For Windows